 What Is TIG Welding?

-The TIG advantages include accuracy, cleanliness, and excellent finish quality.
-The TIG disadvantages are slower travel speed, higher operator skill demands, and sensitivity to gas flow, electrode selection, and position.
-Additionally, precise control over arc and heat input allows for superior weld quality, especially with sensitive materials like stainless steel.
+The main TIG advantages include accuracy, cleanliness, and excellent finish quality.
+The main drawbacks include slower travel speed, higher skill demands, and greater sensitivity to gas flow, electrode choice, and torch position.

 TIG welding offers accuracy, cleanliness, and an excellent finish for high-quality, precise welds.